-Romania: Romania to proceed with Black Sea deepwater gas exploration26.
-May 2016. / SEE Energy News
+Romania: Romania to proceed with Black Sea deepwater gas exploration, SEE Energy News

 Russian oil company Lukoil announced that Lira natural gas deposit in the Black Sea Trident exploration block has around 32 billion cubic meters of gas.